Jobs & Economy

 Middle income wages have not kept pace with the rising cost of living.
 Making up these lost income gains must be a priority.
 That’s why I’m a cosponsor of the Raise the Wage Act, which would increase the federal minimum wage from $7.25 to $15 an hour by 2024 and end the minimum wage disparity between tipped and non-tipped workers.
 The House of Representatives passed the Raise the Wage Act in July 2019.
 Majority Leader Mitch McConnell must allow a vote in the Senate without delay.

-Small businesses are a key driver of our economy that reinvest directly in our communities.
+Small businesses are a key driver of our economy and reinvest directly in our communities.
 I’ve long-supported simplifying the tax code for our small businessowners so they can spend more time growing their businesses and less time on accounting.
 Please know I’ll do everything I can to support our district’s small businesses.

 Fixing our roads, bridges and waterways is one of the best ways to create jobs and put Californians to work.
 It would also lower hidden taxes on our businesses and communities caused by traffic congestion, vehicle collisions and increased auto maintenance.
 In May 2019, the American Society of Civil Engineers found the poor condition of California’s roads cost drivers $61 billion a year.
 That’s why I support smart federal investments in infrastructure.